silveyratx/ModulAid/README.md

 ModulAid extends a smartphone by providing an easy to use interface for many different types of sensors.
 The main hub plugs into the smartphone via the headphone jack.
 Through the connection with the headphone jack, the board is able to communicate with the iOS app as well as harvest power.
 Sensors can then be attached to the shared sensor board.
 The board acquires data from the sensors, transmits it to the smartphone, and from there it is displayed to the user.

-The team chose to focus on making ModulAid a system medical device.
+The team chose to focus on making ModulAid a system for medical devices.
 The ModulAid app was designed to make access to health information very cheap.
 The team wanted to make it as easy as possible for people to get insights about their own health and the health in their communities.

-ModulAid makes insights about one’s community health possible by using FireBase to anonymously store health data with a location.
-One way to view community health data is to plot the location and severity of fever on a map.

 ### Hardware
 Our initial development was done on the NXP Quick-Jack development kit.
 Then we designed a 2.4 x 1.45 inch PCB, shown below.
 The Quick-Jack acted as our reference design but with unnecessary components removed and additional components added to satisfy design requirements.